admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/AssetKind/INSTANCE](http://admin-shell.io/aas/3/0/AssetKind/INSTANCE) The NamedIndividual INSTANCE of the AssetKind class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

+## AssetKind/NotApplicable
+ not applicable

+ [http://admin-shell.io/aas/3/0/AssetKind/NotApplicable](http://admin-shell.io/aas/3/0/AssetKind/NotApplicable) The NamedIndividual NotApplicable of the AssetKind class as defined in IDTA-01001-3-0.

 ## AssetKind/TYPE
  hardware or software element which specifies the common attributes shared by all instances of the type.